 A Penal Code 853.7 Warrant, or “853.7 warrant”, is very similar to a Traffic Court Vehicle Code 40508a warrant, but not as common.
 The authority for a warrant on these cases comes from the Penal Code, rather than the Vehicle Code.
 They are generally issued for a missed court date on a citation that does not relate to the Vehicle Code.

 A common cause of a Penal Code 853.7 warrant is a missed court date on citation alleging a failure to pay BART or train fare, or being drunk in public under Penal Code 647(f) for example.

-Well PC 853.7 warrants often show up on criminal history background checks because they are misdemeanor crimes.
+Penal Code section 853.7 warrants can show up on criminal history background checks because they are misdemeanor crimes.
 Vehicle Code section 40508a warrants can show up on a driver’s history report at the Department of Motor Vehicles, and on criminal background checks.
 However, VC 40508a warrants do not create negligent driver points” like moving violations.

 Aside from these minor differences, the consequences and solutions are the same.
 Both types of warrants can lead to sudden arrest or loss of a job.

 The more important question is WHY was it issued?
 Missed court date?
 Failure to pay fine?
 Failure to show up for Sheriff’s Work Program?
 Etc.